UBC-MDS/foundation-shades-pydash/proposal.md

 We will be visualizing a dataset of 625 observations.
-Each observation has 8 associated relevant variables that describe a particular foundation `product` under a particular `brand` with a particular shade (represented as `hex` which stands for *hexadecimal color code* in the dataset), which has associated hue `H`, saturation `S`, brightness `V`, and lightness `L` numerical values, and has associated product `group`
+Each observation has 8 associated relevant variables that describe a particular foundation `product` from a particular `brand` with a particular shade (represented as `hex` which stands for *hexadecimal color code* in the dataset), which has associated hue `H`, saturation `S`, brightness `V`, and lightness `L` numerical values, and has associated product `group`